s7nfo/blog/_posts/2024-07-21-fastest-memory-read.markdown

 vpaddq       %ymm3,%ymm6,%ymm3
 ```

-`vpsadbw` sums each eight bytes in the accumulator together into four 64-bit numbers, then `vpadddq` sums it with a wider accumulator, that we know won't overflow and that we extract at the end to arrive at the final count.
+`vpsadbw` sums every eight bytes in the accumulator together into four 64-bit numbers, then `vpadddq` sums it with a wider accumulator, that we know won't overflow and that we extract at the end to arrive at the final count.

 So far nothing revolutionary.
 In fact you can find this kind of approach on StackOverflow: [How to count character occurrences using SIMD](https://stackoverflow.com/questions/54541129/how-to-count-character-occurrences-using-simd).